Stratton, Dorset: The railway

 The Castle Cary-Weymouth Heart of Wessex Line passes through the parish.
-This was originally part of the Wiltshire, Somerset & Weymouth Railway which opened on 20 January 1857 and later became part of the Great Western Railway.
+This was originally part of the Wiltshire, Somerset and Weymouth Railway which opened on 20 January 1857 and later became part of the Great Western Railway.

-The broad gauge Wiltshire, Somerset & Weymouth Railway was incorporated in 1845.
+The broad gauge Wiltshire, Somerset and Weymouth Railway was incorporated in 1845.
 However, in 1848 work on the line stopped completely.
 In 1850 the Great Western Railway assumed responsibility for the line but it was not until 1857 that the line opened.
 The line was converted to standard gauge in 1874, a change that took just five days.

-The first reference to the railway in the Parish registers is on 29 August 1847 when two children were baptised whose fathers were recorded as "Miner on the Wilts & Somerset Railroad".
-The Parish registers also record the burials of two men connected with the railway who died before its opening.
+The first reference to the railway in the parish registers is on 29 August 1847 when two children were baptised whose fathers were recorded as "Miner on the Wilts & Somerset Railroad".
+The parish registers also record the burials of two men connected with the railway who died before its opening.
 On 6 November 1854 Alfred Needs was buried.
 He was 16 years old and was "killed by a truck on the rail road".
 On 25 January 1855 George Moss, aged 46, "Railway Labourer", was buried.

 Grimstone and Frampton railway station is in the hamlet of Grimstone at the western edge of the parish and was part of the original railway.
 Bradford Peverell & Stratton Halt was opened in 1933.
 British Railways closed both stations in 1966.

 Church and chapel

 The Church of England parish church of Saint Mary has walls of local rubble stone with dressings of the same material.
 The roofs are tiled, lead and stone slates.
 The West Tower is 14th or 15th century and has a ring of five bells.
 The tower has a 16th-century five-sided enclosed oak staircase.
 It is supported by a moulded post and is believed to be of unique design.
 The nave has a number of 15th-century windows with traces of mediaeval glass.
 The remainder of the church was largely rebuilt in 1891.
 For a long period up to the rebuilding the church had no chancel, the chancel arch having been bricked up.
 In 1891 a new chancel and chancel arch were built, and the original chancel arch was incorporated into the west wall of the new chancel.
 The church bells have recently been renovated.

 The parish registers date from Christmas Day 1561, the first entry recording the burial of a John Lymington on that day.
-St Mary's parish is part of the United Benefice of Bradford Peverell, Stratton, Frampton and Sydling St. Nicholas, known unofficially as the "Chalk Stream Churches".
+St Mary's parish is part of the United Benefice of "Charminster, Stinsford, and the Chalk Stream Villages" cscsvbenefice.org.

 The Friends of St Mary's Church is a voluntary body that holds regular fundraising events to help defray the costs of maintaining the fabric of the church and churchyard.

 A Methodist chapel was built in the village in 1912 and closed in 1971.
 It was sold in 1975 and is now a private home.